When is it the right time to fell a tree?

 2. Development or construction of a site

-When an urban site is to be developed there may be trees that will ultimately effect the planning proposals and have therefore been approved for felling and removal.
+When an urban site is to be developed there may be trees that will ultimately affect the planning proposals and have therefore been approved for felling and removal.
 A selected number of trees and shrubs may need to be removed prior to commencement of the construction of new foundations, fence lines and new buildings.

 Local Authorities have strict guidelines that must be followed in situations like this and often developments will be designed to accommodate existing mature and healthy trees.
 Planning permission may also specify the pruning of existing trees, and often includes the nice part, which is the re-planting of the developed site with new trees.